 Other browsers (including Brave, Opera and Edge)

 Look for your browser’s dropdown menu in the navigation bar.
 You should see a button like “Settings” or “History,” which will navigate you to your browser history clearout options.
 Select the data you want to remove, then choose the “Clear history” option.

 Navigate to Settings > Safari, and tap Clear History and Website Data.
 This will clear your history, cache and cookies, but will not remove your autofill information.
 You can also opt to block cookies from this menu, but keep in mind that blocking cookies may cause some sites to function incorrectly.
-To clear your cookies without clearing your browsing history, you can navigate to Settings > Safari > Advanced > Website Data, and tap Remove All Website Data.
+To clear your cookies but not your browsing history, you can navigate to Settings > Safari > Advanced > Website Data, and choose Remove All Website Data.